Rick Rubin: Def Jam

-During his senior year of high school, Rubin founded Def Jam Recordings using the school's four-track recorder.
-He moved on to form the band Hose, influenced by San Francisco's Flipper.
+Rubin founded Def Jam Recordings while in college at New York University.
+He moved on to form the band Hose, influenced by San Francisco's Flipper, where he played guitar.
 In 1982, a Hose track became Def Jam's first release, a 45 rpm 7" vinyl single in a brown paper bag, and no label.
 The band played in and around the NYC punk scene, toured the Midwest and California, and played with seminal hardcore bands like Meat Puppets, Hüsker Dü, Circle Jerks, Butthole Surfers, and Minor Threat, becoming friends with Fugazi frontman and Dischord Records owner Ian MacKaye.
-The band broke up in 1984 as Rubin's passion moved towards the NYC hip hop scene.
+The band broke up in 1984 as Rubin's passion moved toward the NYC hip hop scene.

 Having befriended Zulu Nation's DJ Jazzy Jay, Rubin began to learn about hip hop production.
 By 1983, the two had produced "It's Yours" for Bronx rapper T La Rock, and released it on Def Jam.
 Producer Arthur Baker helped to distribute the record worldwide on Baker's Streetwise Records in 1984.
 Jazzy Jay introduced Rubin to concert promoter/artist manager Russell Simmons in the Negril club, and Rubin explained he needed help getting Def Jam off the ground.
 Simmons and Rubin edged out Jazzy Jay and the official Def Jam record label was founded while Rubin was attending New York University in 1984.
-Their first record released was LL Cool J's "I Need a Beat".
-Rubin went on to find more hip-hop acts outside the Bronx, Brooklyn, and Harlem including rappers from Queens, Staten Island, and Long Island, which eventually led to Def Jam's signing of Public Enemy.
-Rubin was instrumental in pointing the members of the Beastie Boys away from their punk roots and into rap, resulting in the exit of Kate Schellenbach from the group.
-1985's "Rock Hard"/"Party's Gettin' Rough"/"Beastie Groove" EP by the Beastie Boys came out on the success of Rubin's production work with breakthrough act Run-DMC, of which previous recordings were produced by Russell Simmons and Orange Krush's musician Larry Smith.
-His productions were characterised by occasionally fusing rap with heavy rock.
-Rubin tapped Adam Dubin and Ric Menello to co-direct the music videos for the Beastie Boys' "(You Gotta) Fight for Your Right (To Party!)" and "No Sleep till Brooklyn", effectively launching the band's mainstream hip hop careers.
+Its first release was LL Cool J's "I Need a Beat".
+Rubin went on to find more hip-hop acts outside the Bronx, Brooklyn, and Harlem, including rappers from Queens, Staten Island, and Long Island, which eventually led to Def Jam's signing of Public Enemy.
+Rubin was instrumental in pointing the members of the Beastie Boys away from their punk roots and into rap, resulting in Kate Schellenbach's departure from the group.
+The Beastie Boys' 1985 "Rock Hard"/"Party's Gettin' Rough"/"Beastie Groove" EP came out on the success of Rubin's production work with breakthrough act Run-DMC, of which previous recordings were produced by Simmons and Orange Krush's musician Larry Smith.
+His productions were characterized by occasionally fusing rap with heavy rock.
+Rubin tapped Adam Dubin and Ric Menello to co-direct the videos for the Beastie Boys' "(You Gotta) Fight for Your Right (To Party!)" and "No Sleep till Brooklyn", effectively launching the band's mainstream hip hop career.